 Each individual unit, lecturer and tutor report shows the distribution of ratings for each question along the five-point Likert scale.
 Benchmark results for the unit/school are shown further down the front page of this report.
 Student comments appear on subsequent pages.
+N valid is the number of respondents per item after missing or 'not applicable' responses are removed.
 There are two alternative ways in which this distribution of individual ratings is summarised for each question: Mean and % Agree.